ESP - Cyber Risk Governance

 Compliance & Trust Indicators: The unified policy framework delivered by ESP encompasses a wide array of native policy based controls that traverse the many operational layers of computing devices.
 In quantifying a measure of the degree of risk to which a system is exposed, the ESP takes into account the system’s compliance with its assigned security policies, as well as the compliance of systems it trusts.
 Collectively, a system’s adherence to and conformance with a set of well written security policies provides a robust and comprehensive methodology for assessing the potential for that system to be compromised or disrupted.

-Value Indicators: System Value is determined by a number of factors—including the type and characteristics of systems, observed networking activity, and the value of the information stored or transacted by and through it.
+Value Indicators: System value at risk is determined by a number of factors—including the type and characteristics of systems, observed networking activity, and the value of the information stored or transacted by and through it.
 More than simply the intrinsic value of the machine, the indicators of value are closely aligned with a measure of the value an asset represents to the business, and are rooted in the context of the business environment.

 This means the value indicators are ‘tunable’ through weighting that best reflects the most relevant factors within specific operational environments.
 These include: